 - Day 3: Warrnambool to Port Fairy then Melbourne (or Adelaide)

 - How long does it take to drive the Great Ocean Road?

 - Where does the Great Ocean Road start and finish?

 Great Ocean Road Drive Itinerary

-With your own car however you’ll be able to stop when and where you want, spending as long as you need to check out the beaches, taking in the views and having the freedom to explore at your leisure.
+Self drive itineraries are the best option for the Great Ocean Road, Australia.
+With your own car, you’ll be able to stop when and where you want, spending as long as you need to check out the beaches, taking in the views and having the freedom to explore at your leisure.

 Let us help you get started with planning your Great Ocean Road itinerary.

 Our particular itinerary starts in Melbourne and finishes in Port Fairy over 3 days, and is the exact route we have personally done numerous times.